 The deployment process prioritizes partnership with the tribes.
 A significant amount of time and effort is devoted to developing trust and an understanding of the joint project.
 Once relationship is established, Mural pursues FCC licensing and the installation of infrastructure simultaneously.

-Step 2: Spectrum Survey
+Step 3: Spectrum Survey

-Step 3: Site Survey for LTE Infrastructure
+Step 4: Site Survey for LTE Infrastructure

-Step 5: Applying for Spectrum License
+Step 5: Resolution of Spectrum Access

-Step 6: Build and Test Network
+Step 7: Build Pilot Network

-Step 7: Broader Deployment
+Step 9: Broader Deployment

 Once the pilot network has been tested and optimized, our tribal community partners can distribute the user end devices as they see fit.
 Previous partners are great resources for best practices.